rabru/ansible_f5AT/README.md

 An alternative way would be to download the zip file and unpack it on the target system.

 ## Configuration Setup
-Next you need to adapt the settings to your environment.
+Next you need to adapt the settings regarding your environment.

 ### Adapt the hosts file